+Florida Resident

+Non-Florida Resident
-Florida Resident Non-Florida Resident Total Annual Tuition (24 SCH) \$11,383.92 \$28,067.28 (b) Each student enrolled in the same wassessed an additional \$189.76 per above for each such course.
-8

-(4) Housing Rental Rates.
+Total Annual Tuition (24 SCH)

+- (b) Each student enrolled in the same undergraduate college-credit course more than twice, shall be assessed an additional \$189.76 per credit hour charge in addition to the matriculation fees outlined above for each such course. - (4) Housing Rental Rates.
 All housing contracts are inclusive of the Fall and Spring Terms.
 Rates set out below are per person.
 Effective for July 1, 2022, in those instances where a room classification has been modified based on this amendment, the President is hereby delegated authority to phase in the new classification room rates, based on market demand, with the goal of achieving full occupancy.
 This delegation of authority to the President expires effective July 1, 20265.